idea456/repo-analyzer/README.md

 ---

-Repo analyzer is a simple and fun website to display stats about a Github repository.
+Repo analyzer is a simple and fun website , made with React, to display stats about a Github repository.
 Check it out here : https://repo-analyzer.herokuapp.com/

 # Installation